I blame Top Gear.

-Luckily Stuart seems to have a masochistic love of early mornings, so by the time we emerged for a coffee he had already been to the morning market and down to the docks, found a driver, negotiated a price (400,000 VND for 3-4 hours) and probably then written his first novel while he waited.
+Luckily Stuart seems to have a masochistic love of early mornings, so by the time we emerged for a coffee, he’d already been to the morning market and down to the docks, found a driver, negotiated a price (400,000 VND for 3-4 hours), and probably then written his first novel while he waited.
 Nice.

-By far the best part of the trip was the first 45 minutes or so slowly puttering through the river’s back channels.
+By far the best part of the trip was the first hour or so, slowly puttering through the river’s back channels.
 With jungle on both sides, birds screeching and insects buzzing, I couldn’t help but have Wagner’s Ride of the Valkyries running through my head.